paloblanco/pollinatethegarden_ldj46/readme.md

 A playable version of this game is here: https://paloblancogames.itch.io/pollinate-the-garden

 Thanks to Frank Poth for some great tutorials on game loops in javascript, and @lewy_blue for writing some great threejs materials.

+### Todo:
+- Fix slowdown when garden fills up by grouping common meshes into objects
+- clean up initializations and properly use init()
+- play with some textures and normal maps
+- get canvas to scale more nicely with user monitor size